ldalzotto/YamlToSpring/README.md

 #Things TO DO :
 * Creations of Spring controller nodes
-* Link between YAML and Spring nodes
+* Manage input of nodes
 * All Spring code generation

 #Things done :
 * Load of Swagger YAML file
 * Drag & Drop ressources name to main workspace
+* Link between AbstractNodes